SindieCastro/Election_Analysis/README.md

 - **The county that had the largest number of votes**

-Denver had the largest number of votes with an 82.8% and 306,055 total votes
+Denver had the largest number of votes with an 82.8% and 306,055 total votes.

 - **Breakdown of the number of votes and the percentage of the total votes each candidate received**